|Description:||Guided five day voyageur canoe trip on Lake Superior to the Red Rock Folk Festival with Canadian folk musician Katherine Wheatley

 |Includes:||Full guiding and outfitting, meals (except Sunday eve), entertainment, vehicle shuttles, park fees|

 Join your fellow voyageurs in our roomy, stable, 36-foot-long replica fur trade canoe and explore the intricacies of Lake Superior’s Rossport and St. Ignace islands on your way to the Red Rock Folk and Blues Festival on this guided canoe trip.
-Our guest musician for 2013 is three-time returning Voyageur Ian Tamblyn.
+Our guest musician for 2014 is returning Voyageur Katherine Wheatley.

 The Voyageur canoe was used for dozens of years during the fur trade and handles well in winds and waves.
 It carries a very generous amount of gear and makes Lake Superior accessible and safe for less experienced paddlers.
 On this trip we will paddle through northwestern Lake Superior’s island archipelago, a chain of hundreds of scenic, semi-mountainous islands complete with agates, lighthouses and first-come, first-served wilderness saunas.